PedroGaya/hellblazers/quickstart-sections/spreads/player/09-crew-creation.md

 ## Contacts and Cohorts

-These are the people willing to help the crew. **Contacts** are specific people, usually specialists of some kind. **Cohorts** are your generic helpers or goons, they act as a group on tasks they're capable of.
+These are the people willing to help the crew. **Contacts** are specific people, usually specialists of some kind. **Cohorts** are your helpers or goons.

 Examples: